ci4rail/fw_esp-action/README.md

 ## Repo requirements
 In the repo using this actions you must have
-* `gitpod.yml` - The action extracts the build container out of it
+* Either `devcontainer/devcontainer.json` or `gitpod.yml` - The action extracts the build container out of it
+  * devcontainer.json takes precedence over gitpod.yml
+  * In case of devcontainer.json, it must use `ci4rail/esp-idf*` image
-  * Must use gitpod-esp image
+  * In case of gitpod.yml, it must use `ci4rail/gitpod-esp*` image

 * `fw-package.env`- The action extracts the project name out of it
 * `make-firmware-pkg.sh` - The action calls this script to generate the firmware package